If you are looking for a dog that has a muscular build yet is a regular sweetheart, with nothing but love and affection towards his family?

 However, even the finest training can’t suppress three things – High activity, love for water and swimming, and appetite.
 This is how Labs are, and no one can change that.

-These dogs are only not active only during their sleep, so the old saying “A tired dog is a good dog” especially implies for this breed.
+These dogs are only not active during their sleep, so the old saying “A tired dog is a good dog” especially implies for this breed.

-In fact, we believe that this breed was the inspiration for this saying.
+We believe that this breed was the inspiration for this saying.

-However, their love for being active is what people who decide to own a Lab actually love about them.
+However, their love for being active is what people who decide to own a Lab love about them.

-They are fun, and there are so many ways that you can keep them occupied that it actually represents a mental challenge for you.
+They are fun, and there are so many ways that you can keep them occupied that it represents a mental challenge for you.

 And, if you like coming up with new physical and mental challenges for your dog, this is the perfect breed for you.